11 'How I Met Your Mother' Quotes For Every Romantic Woe You Can Face

 6. "Revenge fantasies never work out the way you want." — Marshall

 They really don't.
-Remember this the next time you contemplate ways to embarrass your ex during his or her next corporate meeting.
+Remember this the next time you contemplate ways to embarrass your ex during his or her next corporate meeting and how very rarely you will be the one feeling victorious after it.

 7. "The best I can give you is a fake smile and dead eyes." — Robin